Quantcast

 COLORED HONEY

-The difference between normal honey (right), and M&M infused honey.
+The difference between regular honey (right), and M&M honey (left).

-French beekepers have found themselves in an extremely unfortunate position when their bees produced honey in different colors than natural.
-Since August, beekeepers around the town of Ribeauville in the region of Alsace have seen bees returning to their hives carrying unidentified colorful substances, which they used to create honey of extremely unusual colors.
+The keepers around the town of Ribeauville in the region of Alsace suspected something was up.
+They witnessed bees returning to their hives carrying unidentified colorful substances, which they used to create honey of extremely unusual colors.
 Baffled by this behavior and result, they investigated the cause, trying to figure out what the insects were eating.

-Their search took them to a biogas plant 4 km (2.5 miles) away – a processing waste from a Mars plant producing M&M’s, bite-sized candies in bright red, blue, green, yellow and brown shells.
-The honey, of course, is unsellable – for pretty much the same reason M&Ms should be unsellable – it’s extremely unhealthy.
+Their search took them to a biogas plant some 4 km (2.5 miles) away — a processing waste from a Mars plant producing M&M’s, the famous bite-sized candies that come in bright red, blue, green, yellow, and brown shells.
+The honey, of course, is unsellable — not only is it of unknown componence, but it’s extremely unhealthy (what that means for M&Ms, you can decide for yourself).
 Even though it may taste like normal honey, it’s nothing like it.

 Colored honey hi